JacquelineCasey/Nom/README.md

     (There is currently no plan to add larger primitives, which would require higher alignment for every function call.)
   - A boolean type `bool`, which is implemented as a single byte which is either 0 or 1.
     These can be created with numeric comparison operators.
+Booleans can be manipulated with python style operator: `and`, `or`, `not`.
+I think these make things nice and readable (no collision with bitwise ops) and leave lots of symbols for interesting operators later.
   - A unit type `unit`, which takes a single value.
 Since the value is known, it is implemented as a zero sized type, meaning variables that hold unit effectively vanish in the bytecode.
     - Blocks and functions without a final expression return unit.
 Constructing a unit value